 Having tenants abandon (or abscond) your properties is an inevitable part of being a landlord.
 Because of this, it’s important that you understand what to do when you’ve discovered one of your properties abandoned.

 If you have issues with absconding tenants, it’s important to get them resolved.
-At Vilcol, our expert team of professional investigators can locate the absconded tenant in little-to-no-time.
+At Vilcol, our expert team of private investigators can locate the absconded tenant in little-to-no-time.
 Our tenant debtor tracing service is affordable and reliable, with a success rate of over 98%.

 Here are the key points you need to know about absconding tenants:

 - It’s bound to happen to any landlord

 - Absconding tenants, like all tenants, must be evicted legally

 - Landlords can be sent to jail if tenants aren’t evicted legally

 - It’s important to act quickly if a tenant has abandoned your property

 Our tenant tracing service

 Having a tenant leave your property without giving you notice can cause a few problems for you as a landlord.
 You need to trace down your tenant before you begin to lose too much income.
 The sooner you regain contact with your tenant, the sooner you can recover your losses.